pointwisegmbh/locarta-public-docs/android/docs/index.md

         LocartaSDK.setAgreementAccepted(getContext(), true);
     }
 ```
-a) Explicit opt-in (via the Locarta agreement dialog):
+a) Explicit opt-in (if you want to show a popup agreement dialog prompting users to opt in):
 ```java
     // Put this code somewhere in the main activities to show the dialog LocartaSdk.showAgreementDialog(getActivity());